Inzhenerka/docs.getdbt.tech/website/docs/best-practices/materializations/materializations-guide-5-best-practices.md

 ### Project-level configuration

 Keeping these principles in mind, we can applying these materializations to a project.
-Earlier we looked at how to configure an individual model’s materializations.
-In practice though, we’ll want to set materializations at the folder level, and use individual model configs to override those as needed.
-This will keep our code DRY and avoid repeating the same config blocks in every model.
+Earlier we looked at how to configure an individual model's materializations.
+In practice though, we'll want to set materializations at the folder level, and use individual model configs to override those as needed.
+This will keep our code DRY and avoid repeating the same SQL file configs in every model.

 - 📂  In the `dbt_project.yml` we have a `models:` section (by default at the bottom of the file) we can use define various **configurations for entire directories**.
 - ⚙️  These are the **same configs that are passed to a `{{ config() }}` block** for individual models, but they get set for _every model in that directory and any subdirectories nested within it_.